 Madrid and Barcelona are simply the tips of the iceberg when it comes to exploring Spain’s wondrous cityscapes and urban environments.

-Lesser-known cities like Toledo and Donostia are a little off the beaten track for most travellers.
+Lesser-known cities like Toledo and Donostia are a little off the beaten track for most travelers.

 For that reason, they are perfect places to explore to gain a genuine and authentic understanding of this European nation.